 Parking and restrooms are available in Shipshewana.
 See Trail Access for more information.

 Shipshewana is a popular tourist destination featuring traditional country life.
-Information for visitors is available at the LaGrange County Convention and Visitors Bureau at 350 S. Van Buren St. in Shiphshewana.
+Information for visitors is available at the LaGrange County Convention and Visitors Bureau at 350 S. Van Buren St. (Ind.
+5), Suite H, in Shiphshewana.

 The original Pumpkin Vine Railroad station in Shipshewana is now the Galarina Folk Arts shop.

-The Shipshewana Town Center houses the Hochstetler Auto Museum, a collection of vintage Hudson automobiles.
+The Shipshewana Event Center houses the Hochstetler Auto Museum, a collection of vintage Hudson automobiles.